 From the new range, for men, dark and heavy frames are popular, and for women, multi-coloured ‘Cat’s Eye’ frame styles reminiscent of the 70’s Aussie women have now been redesigned in a modern context.
 There are a lot of tortoiseshell colours, different shapes such as circular, or squares with strong edges, and there is always a lot of detailing, right down to the unique bronze coloured ‘JH’ shield logo found on each frame.
-Blues and textures also seem extremely popular for 2015.
+Blues and textures also seem extremely popular in 2020.

 Jono Hennessy glasses are a reflection of the designer himself.
 After discovering the ‘Yellow House’, a radical artistic social environment that included many famous Australian artists in the 1970’s, he then enrolled in art school and the journey began.
 In the 1980’s, he became a global innovator, never content to simply follow the trends, and eventually was discovered by Vogue magazine for his unique and lively approach to eyewear.

 If you’d like to experience artisan quality glasses that may even have the word ‘Australia’ on the inner side of the frame’s arm (a very rare opportunity indeed!), come down and see Jono Hennessy’s brand new Autumn range at Visual Q Eyecare in South Yarra, Melbourne.